List of tallest buildings in Indonesia: Tallest buildings

 Buildings listed here are completed and at least 200 meters in height.

 Tallest under construction and proposed

 Under construction

 This lists buildings that are under construction in Indonesia and are planned to have a height of at least 200 meters.

 Proposed

 Since there are too many proposed buildings in Indonesia, only major supertalls are shown:

+Timeline of tallest buildings

+Buildings which once held the title of tallest building in Indonesia, as well as the current tallest as of August 2025.